Your cart is empty.

-built on the remains of a village Messapian a domus romana and of a paleochristian temple, was founded in 1068 by Bishop Norman William.
-Is a synthesis of various architectural styles comprising elements Byzantines, paleochristian and Romanesque.
-The medieval facade saddleback has been the subject of numerous rearrangements alternated over the centuries.
-Worthy of note is the rose window 16 spokes with fine Gothic tunnels of circular shape converging to the center according to the canons of the gothic art-Arab.
+Built on the remains of a Messapic village, a Roman domus and an early Christian temple, the Cathedral of Santa Maria Annunziata was founded in 1068 by the Norman bishop William.
+It is a synthesis of different architectural styles including Byzantine, early Christian and Romanesque elements.
+The medieval double-sloping facade has undergone numerous alterations over the centuries.
+Noteworthy is the 16-ray rose window with fine Gothic tracery of circular shape converging in the center, in accordance with the canons of Gothic-Arabian art.

 The interior has a three naves absidate, punctuated by twelve arches supported by fourteen granite columns with different capitals.
 The ceiling is wooden lacunar with gilding on a black background and white.
 In the presbytery is the high altar with the eighteenth-century paliotto in silver that returns the depiction of the Annunciation.
 The frescoes remaining parietal show Byzantine traces, as the image of the Madonna with Child in the right aisle.
 In the left aisle there is the baroque baptistery commissioned by Archbishop Michael Orsi around the half of the XVIII century.
 In the same nave you notice the sepulchral monument to Francesco Maria de Rods, died in 1719, and the mausoleum of metropolitan Gaetano Cosso who died in 1655.